OlaIstra/react-redux__shop/README.md

 This is online shop prototype.
-It was made using theese technologies:
+It was made using these technologies:
 - react
 - react-router-dom
 - redux